MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/kaizala-mobile-app.md

 When you delete a message for everyone it is replaced with text *“You deleted this message”* for you and when that message is successfully deleted for recipients it is replaced with text *“This message was deleted”*.

 In organization groups admins can delete for everyone messages sent by other group members as well.
-In this case for recipients the message is replaced with text *“Admin deleted this message”.
+In this case for recipients the message is replaced with text *“Admin deleted this message”*.

 To delete a message for everyone: